Xiaomai95/21Saylorisms/README.md

 The website is simple: provide users with 21 votes and hundreds of quotes from Michael Saylor to vote for.
 Which quote will reign supreme?

-This site will become part of the 'Proof of Quote' umbrella site, which is home to more quote sites related to Bitcoin.
+This site will become part of the 'Proof of Word' umbrella site, which is home to more quote sites related to Bitcoin.

 ## Technology Stack